awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 ### To Start Replication<a name="MySQL.Procedural.Importing.Start.Repl.Procedure"></a>

 Earlier, you enabled binary logging and set a unique server ID for your source database\.
-Now you can set up your Amazon RDS DB instance as a replica with your live database as the replication master\.
+Now you can set up your Amazon RDS DB instance as a replica with your live database as the source replication instance\.

 1. In the Amazon RDS Management Console, add the IP address of the server that hosts the source database to the VPC security group for the Amazon RDS DB instance\.
 For more information on modifying a VPC security group, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

    You might also need to configure your local network to permit connections from the IP address of your Amazon RDS DB instance, so that it can communicate with your source instance\.
 To find the IP address of the Amazon RDS DB instance, use the `host` command\.

    ```
-   host <db_instance_endpoint>
+   host db_instance_endpoint
    ```

    The host name is the DNS name from the Amazon RDS DB instance endpoint, for example `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the Amazon RDS Management Console\.